QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: THEORETICAL FORMALISM OF HIGH ENERGY ENTROPY MODELS

-In the high-energy gluon physics framework, the investigation of entanglement entropy (EE) was fundamentally motivated by the Kharzeev-Levin model~\cite{kharzeev2017deep}.
+In the high--energy gluon physics framework, the investigation of entanglement entropy (EE) was fundamentally motivated by the Kharzeev--Levin model~\cite{kharzeev2017deep}.
 Here, this model will be briefly presented in its original form, which is sufficient for what is intended to be demonstrated.
-To understand it, as well as its relation to Wehrl entropy, we start from classical mechanics, in which the Boltzmann–Gibbs entropy is given by \cite{Gibbs1902}
+To understand it, as well as its relation to Wehrl entropy, we start from classical mechanics, in which the Boltzmann-–Gibbs entropy is given by \cite{Gibbs1902}

+with $q$ and $p$ the generalized coordinate and momentum variables.
 In this equation, $h^\prime$ is an elementary cell in the classical phase--space of the system described by the function $f(q,p)$.
 Otherwise, in quantum mechanics, the entropy is computed from the {\it von Neumann} expression \cite{vonNeumann1955}

-Instead of a statistical distribution in phase space, the entropy is now calculated from the density operator $\hat{\rho}$ of a given quantum system.
+with $\hat{\rho}$ being the density operator.
+Instead of a statistical distribution in phase--space, the entropy is now calculated from the density operator $\hat{\rho}$ of a given quantum system.
 For a bipartite entangled system, the general physical state $\ket{\psi} \in \mathcal{H}$ can be expressed, via the Schmidt decomposition, as

 The entangled subsystems $A$ and $B$ define their respective orthonormal bases, $\{\ket{a_i}\}\in\mathcal{H}_A$ and $\{\ket{b_i}\}\in\mathcal{H}_B$, with $\mathcal{H}_A\otimes\mathcal{H}_B=\mathcal{H}$.